form-for/form-for/README.md

 The `onChange` method receives these parameters:

-- values: the updated fields
+- data: the updated fields
 - errors: the errors

 ```javascript